top of page

 • Set the amount of Council Tax local people will pay towards policing

-• Set the Annual Budget for policing in Leicestershire
+• Set the Annual Budget for policing in Leicester, Leicestershire and Rutland (LLR)

 • Attend the Police and Crime Panel meetings to answer questions and explain decisions